Since, non è tutto rose e fiori — literally: it’s not all roses and flowers.

 So, the answer is yes, you could but make sure you study and are motivated enough.

 How many words do you need to speak in Italian?

 First of all, a language is not only made of words.
 If you just need to learn words, why not just grab a dictionary?

 It’s probably because you don’t just want to learn words in isolation.

-Languages are powerful tools made of words, grammar, idioms, expressions, culture, traditions, gestures, etc.
+Languages are powerful tools made of vocabulary, grammar, idioms, expressions, culture, traditions, gestures, etc.